jasonmeurer/PaloWarmPools/README.md

         - Dereg if BYOL
     - Update ASG capacities once lifecycle automation is built
         - Must be done after the lifecycle automation is complete otherwise the firewalls start before the lambdas are built.
-    - Retrieve the GWLB Service Name (AWS still does not have a native CFT/TF call for this)
 - Supports Multiple Zones